How to Prolong the Life of Your Hard Drive

 Here are a few tips to increase the life of your hard drive.

 To protect your hard drive, make sure to avoid overheating your laptop or desktop.
 Your system and drive may overheat due to overworking, covering the cooling fans, or exposing it to the direct sunlight.
 In addition to avoiding these factors, you may also install fans in your desktop computer to improve the longevity of your hard drives.

 Improper handling and bumping your laptop is also responsible for damaging your hard drive.
 If you carry a portable hard drive, try to handle it with the utmost care and store it in a soft, padded case.
 At the time of using it, place it on a flat, non-slippery surface, free from insulating items.
 Also, make a habit of using the “Remove USB device” option while unplugging it.

 Protection from Dust & Moisture

 Dust and moisture are the biggest enemies of mechanical devices.
 If your system is exposed to dust or moisture, it may overheat and lead to hard disk malfunctioning.
 So keep your computer dust-free and keep adequate space between multiple drives in your PC case or server rack for adequate ventilation.
-You should place your system and external hard drives at a cool and dry place.
+You should place your system and external hard drives in a cool and dry place.

 Proper Power Management

 Power management is also crucial to ensure the proper functioning of your drive.
 Don’t keep your laptop on for an extended period and put it on the sleep mode during long periods of inactivity.
 A sudden power outage and power surge can severely damage your hard drive.
 So it’s important to use a good quality uninterrupted power supply (UPS) with built-in surge protection to prevent hard drive damages and data loss from a sudden power surge.